Traumatic events and children

 - Check for signs of illness, injury or shock and seek medical attention if needed.

-- Keep your child warm and offer food and drink at the usual snack and meal times.
-If he doesn’t want much to eat or drink at first, that’s OK.
+- Keep your child warm and offer food and drink at the usual times.
+It’s OK if your child doesn’t want much to eat or drink.
 It’s normal for children to have smaller appetites after a traumatic event.

 Helping your child feel safe

 - Find a safe and secure space for your child, away from reminders of the event.
 For young children, this could be a supervised area to play games, draw and read.
-For older children and teenagers, this could be an area where they can listen to music, talk with friends and do art activities.
+For older children and teenagers, this could be an area where they can listen to music and do art activities.

-- Spend time with your child, and listen if she wants to talk.
-Give her lots of hugs, and reassure her that you and other people are there for her.
+- Spend time with your child, and listen if your child wants to talk.
+Give your child plenty of hugs, and reassure them that you and other people are there for them.

 Staying calm and coping